 Ground and Crumb Rubber

 Instead of using coke or coal in steel mills, rubber can be used as a source of fuel.
-In fact, studies have recommended that steel mills should adopt burning of rubber as fuel instead of coal, since coal is mined and can be depleted.
+In fact, studies have recommended that steel mills should adopt the burning of rubber as fuel instead of coal since coal is mined and can be depleted.
 Using rubber as fuel is a great way for these mills to go green and reduce their carbon fingerprints.

 Impact on Environment and Health

 Due to their huge sizes and heavy metal content, tires pose a health risk to the environment and people.
 When put in waterlogged soils, tires can leach toxins into the groundwater and pose a huge problem.

 Used and dumped tires pose health problems to the people around them.
 Insects and small animals can use the tires as their homes and later cause health issues to the human population.
 For example, when it rains and water is collected in the inner parts of the tires, mosquitoes can come and inhabit these places and later cause health problems to people.